 On September 20, 2013, the Premier of British Columbia announced the replacement of the George Massey Tunnel with a new bridge.

-Engineering and technical work is now underway for the bridge and associated Highway 99 corridor improvements in order to meet the commitment to begin construction in 2017.
+Engineering and technical work is now underway for the bridge and associated Highway 99 corridor improvements with the new bridge scheduled for completion in 2022.

 Reports and Related Documents

 Visit the George Massey Tunnel Replacement Website for more information on this project, including the schedule, or contact: